collabora/MLBench/README.md

 # MLBench

 Welcome to MLBench!
 We've developed a benchmarking framework to assess the performance of Machine Learning models on a variety of hardware platforms, including Coral TPU, Rockpi RK3399, and Jetson Nano(we are expanding the list).
-Our versatile framework accommodates multiple deep learning frameworks and offers in-depth performance metrics, covering accuracy, latency, temperature, power consumption, memory usage, GPU utilization, CPU core frequencies and much more.
+MLBench accommodates multiple deep learning frameworks and offers in-depth performance metrics, covering accuracy, latency, temperature, power consumption, memory usage, GPU utilization, CPU core frequencies and much more.
 All these insights are neatly organized and displayed on an interactive dashboard, making it effortless to compare and visualize the results.

 ## Table of Contents
 - [Introduction](#introduction)